-The following table sets forth certain information concerning the exercise of stock options during the fiscal year ended December 31, 1994 by each of the named executive officers and the fiscal year end value of unexercised options under the Stock Incentive Plan.
-Options awarded under the Stock Incentive Plan become exercisable in 25% increments annually commencing one year after the grant date.
+The following table sets forth certain information concerning the exercise of stock options during the fiscal year ended December 28, 1996 by each of the named executive officers and the fiscal year-end value of unexercised options under the Stock Incentive Plan.
+Options awarded under the Stock Incentive Plan become exercisable in accordance with the terms of the grant, generally in 25% increments annually, commencing one year after the grant date.